Literacy Skills Free for Adults and Families!

 - Read yourself to show you value reading.

 - Explore shapes and colours before exploring letters.
-Name them, describe them, and ask your learner about them.
+Name them, describe them, play matching games, and ask your learner about them.

 - Help them write the first letter of their name, the rest of their name.
 Ask them to say the name of each letter and to read their name out loud.